ryanmcafee/flavorize/flavors/azure/readme.md

 ### Initialize your terraform variables file (from provided example)

-Before logging into Azure, you will want to initialize and setup your terraform variables file.

 Sample terraform variable files are included with this repository.
 They include predefined defaults, however they do not include secrets or protected information.
 In team environments, you will likely be setting secrets and variables in a ci/cd system like Azure DevOps, Github Actions, CircleCi, Codefresh, Jenkins, etc. Terraform will use these files locally when you run the k8s provision script.

-In order to start using the sample terraform.tfvars file for Digital Ocean run the following commands from the root project directory:
+In order to start using the sample .tfvars files for Azure run the following commands from the root project directory:

+    terraform workspace new azure

-    cp examples/terraform.azure.tfvars customizations/terraform.tfvars
+    cp flavors/azure/example.provider.tfvars customizations/workspaces/azure/provider.tfvars

-    cp examples/terraform.common.tfvars customizations/terraform.common.tfvars
+    cp flavors/azure/example.flavorize.tfvars customizations/workspaces/azure/flavorize.tfvars

-After doing so, you will want to set any variables in the terraform.tfvars file that is expecting a replaced value.
+After doing so, you will want to set any variables in the .tfvars files that are expecting a replaced value.

-You will now notice 2 .tfvars files under customizations....
+In the directory: customizations/workspaces/azure...You will now notice 2 .tfvars files

-The first is terraform.tfvars, this file tracks variable configuration that is specific to the provisioning requirements for a Kubernetes cluster on a given cloud provider.
+The first is provider.tfvars, this file tracks variable configuration that is specific to the provisioning requirements for a Kubernetes cluster on a given cloud provider.

-The second is terraform.common.auto.tfvars, this file contains variables that are common across cloud providers and controls "flavorizing" your kubernetes cluster provisioning with common things like: ingress, externaldns, monitoring, alerting, etc. The variable is annotated to help you get started.
+The second is flavorize.tfvars, this file contains variables that are common across cloud providers and controls "flavorizing" your kubernetes cluster provisioning with common things like: ingress, externaldns, monitoring, alerting, etc. The variable is annotated to help you get started.
 Safe defaults are assumed to help you gradually opt into more kubernetes components as you find you need them.

 ### Log into Azure (Via CLI)